Gnosticism: Gnostic texts

 Prior to the discovery at Nag Hammadi, a limited number of texts were available to students of Gnosticism.
 Reconstructions were attempted from the records of the heresiologists, but these were necessarily coloured by the motivation behind the source accounts.
-The Nag Hammadi library is a collection of Gnostic texts discovered in 1945 near Nag Hammadi, Upper Egypt.
+The Nag Hammadi library is a collection of mostly Gnostic texts discovered in 1945 near Nag Hammadi, Upper Egypt.
 Twelve leather-bound papyrus codices buried in a sealed jar were found by a local farmer named Muhammed al-Samman.
 The writings in these codices comprised fifty-two mostly Gnostic treatises, but they also include three works belonging to the Corpus Hermeticum and a partial translation/alteration of Plato's Republic.
 These codices may have belonged to a nearby Pachomian monastery, and buried after Bishop Athanasius condemned the use of non-canonical books in his Festal Letter of 367.
 Though the original language of composition was probably Greek, the various codices contained in the collection were written in Coptic.
 A 1st- or 2nd-century date of composition for the lost Greek originals has been proposed, though this is disputed; the manuscripts themselves date from the 3rd and 4th centuries.
 The Nag Hammadi texts demonstrated the fluidity of early Christian scripture and early Christianity itself.